AbdallaMohamed/Angular-Hide-Header-Extended/README.md

 Angular Hide Header Extended
 ============================

-Angular directive to hide or show header when user scroll down or up.
+Angular directive for hiding a header when scrolling down and showing it when scrolling up.
 Could use on infinite scroll pages.

 ##### This is an extended version of Mario Flores's directive: https://github.com/pokaxperia/angular-hide-header